Medical Assistant Registration Information

 - Make an appointment with your advisor:

 - Continuing students should check to see that their advisor has cleared them to register.
-Contact the Admissions and Records Office if you need to be assigned to an advisor.
+Contact the CAP (Careers, Advising, Personal Counseling) Services if you need to be assigned to an advisor.

 New students and students returning after an absence of one year or more will receive placement testing, advising, and registration information after an application for admission is received.